 You might want to consider having different wording for different circumstances, such as gestational age or perhaps the cause of the loss (miscarriage, ectopic pregnancy, termination).

 We recommend that any document be produced on good quality notepaper or card, or in the form of a notelet.
-If it bears the hospital, Trust or surgery name, address and logo, that can add a sense of formality.
+If it bears the hospital, Trust, Health Board or surgery name, address and logo, that can add a sense of formality.

 You might want to think about the use of images.
 As with wording, something that seems absolutely right for one person can be anathema to another.
 It may be best to use a flower image – perhaps bluebells or forget-me-nots or Viola Tricolor, also known as Heartsease.